GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 These answers must be getting boring to you by now.
 It's the same as it always has been.
 We chase meaning because the feeling of being fulfilled is a different kind of wonderful.
-It is the last fuel in our motivation engine a distillate effect of refining our sucess through a focus on fulfillment.
+It is the last fuel in our motivation engine a distillate effect of refining our success through a focus on fulfillment.

 # Moral Fiber